Attracting international talent through the Dutch 30% tax ruling in 2025

 How does the 30% ruling actually work in practice?

 Applying the ruling is straightforward for both the employer and the employee.
 The employer is responsible for applying for the 30% ruling on behalf of the employee.
 What happens is that income tax is applied to only 70% of the employee’s income.
-The other 30% is not taxed.
+The other 30% is not taxed (until 2027).

-In terms of the employment contract, there should be a specific reference to the 30% ruling.
+In an employment contract, there must be a written agreement to the 30% ruling.
 The remuneration package should make clear that the tax-free allowance will be paid on top of wages – this is of course lower than it would be if the ruling were not to apply but it must meet the minimum threshold.

 So, while someone with a salary of say €50,000 would enjoy the full benefit of the 30% ruling, a colleague earning €40,000 would benefit from some but not the full amount of the tax exemption, because their salary would otherwise end up below the minimum threshold for qualification.